 “People in a position to give are grateful to learn about opportunities like this,” said Dr. Jon Heeb of Lawrence Urology Specialists, who uses the da Vinci system.
 “If they find something they feel good about supporting, it brings them joy.
 Part of the reason patients have good experiences at LMH Health is due to the support our donors have provided.”

-Proceeds from LMH Health Foundation’s upcoming Hearts of Gold Gala will benefit these patient-centered technological improvements at the hospital.
-Hearts of Gold --originally set for May 9 – was moved to Saturday, October 17, and will be held as a virtual event to protect community health.
+Proceeds from LMH Health Foundation’s Hearts of Gold Gala will benefit these patient-centered technological improvements at the hospital.
+Hearts of Gold, held as a virtual event on October 17 to protect community health, raised over $55,000.

 Gifts such as the one the Andersons have made underscore the importance of the role the community plays in making LMH Health a stellar healthcare provider.

 “When our community members partner with us, we all benefit,” said Russ Johnson, LMH Health president and CEO.
 “Because of support from the Andersons and our many other donors, our hospital continues to offer the best in patient care services.

 In 2013, physicians at LMH Health began using a da Vinci robotic surgical system.
 The popularity of the da Vinci, which is far less invasive and can be more precise than traditional surgery, has soared among doctors and their patients.

 In 2014, a total of 55 robotic surgeries were performed.
 Last year, that number increased to 400.
 As one would expect with any type of cutting-edge technology, it’s time to upgrade the LMH Health da Vinci, which is used by general surgeons, urologists and obstetricians/gynecologists.
 Often, patients recover more quickly from robotic surgery than traditional surgery.

 The new system could provide even better outcomes for patients, said Dr. Chad Tate of Lawrence General Surgery.